WadiaTiar/Kanban-Board/README.md

 ## 🧩 Features
 - Create, edit, and delete tasks easily
-- Organize tasks into columns (New Task, Scheduled, In Progress, Complete)
+- Organize tasks into columns (New Task, Scheduled, In Progress, Completed)
 - Drag and drop tasks between columns
 - Save your tasks with a local database backup (`.bak` file)
 - Clean and user-friendly interface for beginners